Floating Markets – Bangkok, Thailand

 5. Damnoen Saduak (Samut Songkhram).
-This is the least recommended of all because of the high numbers of visitors, as on the link says: ‘a tourist trap’.
+This is the least recommended of all because of the high numbers of visitors, it is ‘a tourist trap’.

 Three of them are located in the province Samut Songkhram.
-Here there is also another well-known and curious market: Mae Klong (you can check the official website of Thailand).
+Here there is also another well-known and curious market: Mae Klong.
 It’s a market over railways tracks.

 The weather is the same as Bangkok.
 The raining time goes from May to October, between November and February the climate is cooler and the warmest months are March, April and May.
 From November to February is high season.

-You keep in mind that most of the markets open only on weekends, check the timetable in their own link mentioned before.
+You keep in mind that most of the markets open only on weekends, check the timetable before going.